 13. Eat breakfast in the inner-city suburbs

-The Brisbane River defines the shape of our city and suburbs.
+The Brisbane River defines the shape of The City and suburbs.
 One of the best ways to see Brisbane is from the water.
 Jump aboard and follow its curves.

-Did you know that Queensland is one of only two states where you can actually hold a koala?
+Did you know that Queensland is one of only a few States where you can actually hold a koala?
 Prep those guns for a snap with your new furry best friend.

 16. Get a kangaroo selfie at Lone Pine

-Lone Pine might have koala in its name, but it’s the kangaroos that really get up close and really personal.
+Lone Pine might have 'koala' in its name, but it’s the kangaroos that get up close and really personal.
 Feed them, pat them and get a selfie on the green roaming fields.

 A family pack of the rocky road with handmade strawberry jelly and marshmallow is an essential.